Volunteering & Officiating

 It takes a team of dedicated volunteers to run a well organized and successful swim meet.
 There are a wide variety of jobs required to run a swim meet.
 Each session requires about 32 officials and 10 to 15 non-officiating workers helping with food hospitality, raffle and heat sheet sales, award ribbons, and set up and tear down.
 Each membership family is expected to fulfill a minimum of 3 officiating shifts at each of our home meet(s).
 Members with more than one swimmer are encouraged to volunteer for more than 3 sessions although it is not mandatory.

 Most importantly, we need to continue to grow and mentor our club’s officiating skill level and members must continue to progress their officiating skills each year.
 A member of each swim family will be required to complete a course each swim season until they have completed all the SNC level one and parts of level two (Stroke and Turn and Chief Timer).
 Exempt courses for the majority of members will be clerk of course, chief finish judge/recorder scorer, starter and meet manager courses.
 Ideally, the club will have 2 people trained and qualified in each of these positions.
-Officials Coordinator will seek mentoring opportunities particularily for members that show an interest in a certain officiating position or have a certain skill set.
-In addition the Officals Coordinator may ask certain members to continue their training and take additional courses to ensure the club maintains enough qualified officials to run home meets.
+Officials Coordinator will seek mentoring opportunities particularly for members that show an interest in a certain officiating position or have a certain skill set.
+In addition the Officials Coordinator may ask certain members to continue their training and take additional courses to ensure the club maintains enough qualified officials to run home meets.